lamhq/tech-notes/pages/devops/aws/6-monitoring/8-health.md

 AWS attempts to maintain timeliness and relevant information with the events.

-It helps you be better prepared and allows you to implement automation regarding these different event types.
+It helps you be better prepared and allows you to **implement automation regarding different event types**.
 You can view upcoming maintenance tasks that may affect your accounts and resources.

 It has near-instant delivery of notifications and alerts to speed up troubleshooting or prevention.

-You can automate actions based on incoming events using Amazon Event Bridge.
+You can automate actions based on incoming events using **Amazon Event Bridge**.
 You can look for an event coming into this service, kick off some type of automation via Event Bridge, which may be connected to an SNS topic or maybe a Lambda function.

 Keywords: checking alerts for service health and automating the reboot of EC2 instances for AWS maintenance.